 Job Search Websites & Social Networking

 The online job search has evolved.
-Job-search websites and social networking, or social media, channels are now indispensible tools for finding work and developing a career.
+Job-search websites and social networking are now indispensible tools for finding work and developing a career.
 Alison McGeorge, a Career & Placement Services Coordinator at University of Guelph Humber, shares ways to refine your online search in the following video.
-Once you've viewed it, review the listing of job-search websites.
+Once you've viewed it, see the list of job-search websites.

 Created for University of Guelph-Humber students and alumni, this portal lists upcoming career events and workshops on campus.

 Students sign up for free to receive job-posting alerts by email.
 The site publishes bi-weekly tips on every stage of the job search.

 Canada Summer Jobs, Canada Job Bank & GoJobs.ca

 Find out about federally funded summer job opportunities on Canada Summer Jobs.
 Use the Job Bank, a free service, to search hundreds of thousands of job postings, including government work, from across Canada.
 Combine this with Go Jobs, a comprehensive list of government positions, and you're good to go.